UFC Fight Night: Maia vs LaFlare: Predictions & Analysis

 A few statistical edges stand out.
 Fili throws significantly more leather — a 2.0 sig. strike per minute gap.
 Fili is far more active with takedowns, averaging 3.4 more per 15 minutes.
 Fili has tighter striking defense, making opponents miss more often.

-**The Pick: Andre Fili over Godofredo Pepey.** The model is firm on this one: Fili at 76%.
-The market and our model are aligned — the line looks fair.
+The Pick: Andre Fili over Godofredo Pepey.
+The model is firm on this one: Fili at 81%.
+The market implies 26% for Pepey, but our model sees only 19%.
+That 7-point gap favoring Fili is worth watching.

 Francisco Trinaldo vs Akbarh Arreola